particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 ### Particle: Audit Environment

 Prints information about the VS Code environment and settings to the Output window.
-This can be useful to send in [technical support requests](https://particle.io/support).

 If you are sharing the information in a public place like the [community forums](https://community.particle.io) be sure there isn't sensitive information you do not want to share in the data.